ryrob30/mobile-services.en/help/ios/overview.md

 >[!IMPORTANT]
 >
->The Adobe Experience Platform Mobile SDK is now supports [iOS 13 and Xcode 11][https://developer.apple.com/ios/].
-To ensure seamless compatibility, use the [latest versions of the Experience Platform Mobile SDK extension](https://app.gitbook.com/@aep-sdks/s/docs/resources/frequently-asked-questions/current-sdk-versions).
+>The iOS SDK 4.x for Experience Cloud Solutions is now supports [iOS 13 and Xcode 11][https://developer.apple.com/ios/].
+To ensure seamless compatibility, use the latest versions of the 4.x iOS SDKs.
+For more information about the latest version, see the [release notes](/help/ios/rel-notes.md).

 ## New Adobe Experience Cloud SDK Release